How to apply

 Applications for taught postgraduate programmes are submitted through our on-line portal.
 The application deadline is 31 March.

-Applications are now open for September 2020 entry.
+Applications are now closed for September 2021 entry.

 Students must submit complete applications that include the documents/information below:

 - Personal statement explaining why you would like to do the course and outlining your relevant skills and experiences - further guidance will be found in the portal.

 - Qualification certificates and transcripts (scanned copies).
 If your award is pending, please upload the transcript of the modules/classes already undertaken.

 - Relevant experience.
 A section is provided to provide details of this.

 - Academic references.
 It is your responsibility to ensure these have been provided, either as an upload (this should be on letter headed paper and contain the signature of the referee) or via the referee contact mechanism on the online form.

 If you haven’t uploaded the above attachments, your application may not be processed.
 If you are having problems obtaining the above documents, please contact firstname.lastname@example.org before submitting your application.

 If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to both the CSC and RVC directly.
 Applications for 2021 Commonwealth Shared Scholarships will open in February 2021 and close on 9th April 2021.
 Please ensure you are eligible before submitting an application: you will need to make clear in the Funding section of your RVC application that you are a Commonwealth Shared Scholarship Scheme applicant.